plantacerium/Mandala-Weaver-VCS/README.md

 ### Spatial Navigation (Time & Geometry)

 **`weave distill <coordinates>`**:
-The core spatial compilation command.
+The core spatial compilation cooperation.
 Reads a YAML template or specific coordinates ($r, \theta$) to extract and weave the highest logic across different rings into a consolidated, executable Source.

 **`weave spectrum <monad>`**:
 Analyzes the chromatic shift of a Monad between rings.
 Instead of showing red/green deleted text, it outputs the semantic variance based on its HSL signature, instantly confirming if the core logic or just the formatting mutated.